In no particular order…

 Both drivers of vehicle and bicyclists, because they are treated as drivers of vehicles for the purposes of the Traffic Code, violate laws from time-to-time.
 Some more than others, and some types are more commonly violated by drivers and some more by bicyclists.

-Violation of traffic laws seems to be part of the human condition, and not associated with a particular mode of transport whether it by by driving a vehicle, bicycling, walking, or other.
+Violation of traffic laws is part of the human condition, and not associated with a particular mode of transport whether it by by driving a vehicle, bicycling, walking, or other.